awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-getting-started.rst

 Deploy your app to the cloud
 ----------------------------

-Using a simple command, you can publish your app's frontend to hosting on a robust content distribution network (CDN) and view it in a browser.
+Using a simple command, you can publish your app's front end to hosting on a robust content distribution network (CDN) and view it in a browser.

 **To deploy your app to the cloud and launch it in a browser**